PriyankaJhamb/PriyankaJhamb/BeatTheInterviewHyreSnap.md

     - A: Action
     - R: Result (Quantify Result To show Impact)
   - Convert it into the Accomplishment
-  - Formula (Action verb , measured by , by using which technical skill)
+  - Formula (Action verb , measured by , by using which technical skill)  [No pronouns and No claim without measured result]

 - Experience